lazyprogrammer/machine_learning_examples/README.md

 Find associated courses at https://deeplearningcourses.com

 Please note that not all code from all courses will be found in this repository.
-Some newer code examples (e.g. most of Tensorflow 2.0) were done in Google Colab.
+Some newer code examples (e.g. most of TensorFlow 2.0) were done in Google Colab.
 Therefore, you should check the instructions given in the lectures for the course you are taking.

 How to I find the code for a particular course?